• Home

 baked potatoes in crock pot slow cooker

-If you try these crock pot baked potatoes, leave a comment below and let me know how you topped them!
-Always looking for new topping combinations worth trying.
+If you try making these crock pot baked potatoes, comment below and tell me how it went!

 Make crock pot baked potatoes as easy as 1-2-3 with this recipe.
 You don't even have to turn the oven on!